Trusted WordPress tutorials, when you need them most.

 YARPP plugin

-Using a customizable algorithm considering post titles, content, tags, and categories, YARPP calculates a score for each pair of posts on your blog.
+Using a customizable algorithm that considers post titles, content, tags, and categories, YARPP calculates a score for each pair of posts on your blog.

 The downside is that YARPP may slow down your website, especially if you have a lot of content.
 Make sure to run a website speed test before and after setting it up, and follow WordPress performance best practices to keep your site loading fast.